What began around a kitchen table soon grew to include chapters in middle and high schools in the Bay Area and beyond.

-Eleven years ago, Turning Green began as Teens for Safe Cosmetics, a campaign that opposed hazardous chemicals in beauty and personal care products.
+In January 2005, Turning Green began as Teens for Safe Cosmetics, a campaign that opposed hazardous chemicals in beauty and personal care products.
 Executive Director Judi Shils, who founded Search for the Cause in 2002 to probe into Marin County’s skyrocketing cancer rates, and her daughter, then 13-year-old Erin Schrode, began organizing meetings with local students.
-What began around their kitchen table soon grew to have chapters throughout middle and high schools in the Bay Area.
+What began around their kitchen table soon had chapters throughout middle and high schools in the Bay Area.

 As the campaign grew in size and scope, the organization’s work began reaching outside the realm of cosmetics and into all aspects of an eco-conscious lifestyle, from fashion to food, school campuses to dorm rooms, prom to graduation.